mort-adarsh/DesignPattern/src/main/java/DesignPatterns/Notes.md

 A design pattern in software engineering is a general, reusable solution to a commonly occurring problem within a given context in software design.
 Design patterns are not finished designs that can be transformed directly into code; they are templates that describe how to solve a problem in various situations.

-- Here are the main categories of design patterns:
+- Here are the main categories of design patterns having over 23 design pattern:
   ## Creational Patterns:
     - These patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
     - Examples: